Chart Color Schemes

 Health performance in Kingaroy is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Kingaroy faces significant health challenges, as indicated by data from the area.
-Both younger and older age groups have notable prevalence rates for common health conditions.
+Kingaroy faces significant health challenges, as indicated by its health data.
+Both younger and older age groups have notable prevalence of common health conditions.

-Private health cover is low, at approximately 48% of the total population (around 5,151 people), compared to the national average of 55.3%.
-Mental health issues and arthritis are the most prevalent medical conditions in Kingaroy, affecting 10.6% and 10.4% of residents respectively.
-Conversely, 61.8% of residents report having no medical ailments, slightly higher than the 59.4% figure for the rest of Queensland.
-The area has a lower proportion of seniors aged 65 and over (20.2%, or 2,167 people) compared to the rest of Queensland (26.8%).
-Health outcomes among seniors in Kingaroy present some challenges, broadly aligning with the general population's health profile.
+Private health cover is low, at approximately 48% of the total population (around 5,156 people), compared to the national average of 55.7%.
+Mental health issues and arthritis are the most prevalent medical conditions, affecting 10.6 and 10.4% of residents respectively.
+About 61.8% of residents claim to be completely free from medical ailments, slightly higher than the Rest of Qld's 59.4%.
+The area has a lower proportion of seniors aged 65 and over, at 20.2% (2,169 people), compared to Rest of Qld's 26.8%.
+Health outcomes among seniors present some challenges, generally aligning with the overall population's health profile.

 Frequently Asked Questions - Health